pgRouting/pgrouting/doc/dijkstra/pgr_dijkstraNearCost.rst

 The result shows that station at vertex :math:`6` is the nearest.

 .. index::
-    single: dijkstraNearCost(Many to One)  - Proposed
+    single: dijkstraNearCost(Many to One) - Proposed on v3.3

 Many to One
 ...............................................................................